KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/algorithms.md

 The scheduler has two main jobs:

-1. Dispatching: switching tasks that are running on the processor
+0. Choose the next task task that is allowed on the processor
-2. Choose the order in which tasks are allowed on the processor
+0. Dispatching: switching tasks that are running on the processor

 Remember the image below ?
 The first job is the (interrupting and) dispatching of jobs.
 {{% figure src="/img/os/db_processstate.png" title="The different process states and their transitions" %}}